mjk-smith/mjk-smith.github.io/_pages/cv.md

 Education
 ======
-PhD - Governance and International Relations, Griffith University, 2026 (expected)
+PhD in Governance and International Relations / Griffith University / 2026 (expected)

-MA - International Relations, The University of Melbourne, 2021
+MA in International Relations / The University of Melbourne / 2021

 BA (Hons.
-First Class) - History, University of Western Australia, 2018
+First Class) in History / University of Western Australia / 2018

 Research experience